gbv/jskos-cli/README.md

   $ jskos-validate --list-types
 ~~~

+Validation result is emitted in [TAP format](https://testanything.org/).
+Errors are reported as diagnostic lines with record number.
 If JSKOS is read from standard input, only invalid records are reported.
+Exit code is the number of errors (up to 100).

 ### jskos-convert

-Convert concepts and/or mappings between CSV and JSKOS format.
+Convert between JSKOS and other formats (by now only CSV and RDF/N-Triples).

 ~~~
 Usage: jskos-convert [options] [type] [files...]